top of page

 Our research

-The major challenge in studying the microbiome lies in our limited ability to characterize, sample or manipulate it.
+A major challenge in studying the microbiome lies in our limited ability to characterize, sample and manipulate it.
 In many cases, such as in the gut or lungs, it is difficult or impossible to sample these communities directly, forcing us to rely on dirty proxies such as stool; the intricate interactions with the host limit the applicability of animal models (and in some cases, no good models exist); and most microbes are unculturable, preventing detailed characterization in vitro.
+We therefore focus on multi-omic data from observational studies, which allow us to pursue the development of diagnostics, as well as combine these high-resolution data with new analysis methods that provide us with specific mechanistic hypothesis that could then be validated experimentally.
+We often conduct our own studies, particularly in area of women's health.

 Research interests